Who created the proprietary version of RexDB®?

 I’m interested in a demo, who do I contact?

-Contact Julie Hawthorne at Julie@PrometheusResearch.com if you would like to learn more about RexDB, receive a demo, or just to tell us how cool it is.
+Contact our Business Development team at Contact@PrometheusResearch.com if you would like to learn more about RexDB, receive a demo, or just to tell us how cool it is.